acg/har/README.md

     cdb -q file.har "`printf 'm/path/to/member\0perms'`"

-Dump all the contents of a harball (files + metadata):
+Dump all the contents of a harball to stdout (files + metadata):

     cdb -d file.har